 Lectio Divina is a tried and true approach to meditating on passages from the Bible.
-It’s a way to take the Word of God deep into our hearts and lives.
-It’s a special gift to share this way of listening to God through Scripture with others in a Bible study or spiritual formation group.
+But it’s not a formulaic technique — it’s a practiced way to taking the Word of God deep into our hearts and lives.
+What a special gift it is to share this way of listening to God through Scripture with others in a Bible study or spiritual formation group!

 Lectio Divina Groups feature quiet meditation on a Bible passage and soul talk in order to facilitate Christ-centered community.
 There are a variety of ways to facilitate Lectio Divina Groups.
 I’d like to share with you the approach that we have found most helpful in our Soul Shepherding ministry to pastors and other leaders.